(Register for the course in Korppi system. Notice: late registrations are also possible, just contact the teacher)

 Relation of the course with Master Programs of the MIT Department:

-Master Program on Web Intelligence and Service Engineering is a natural place for such course because the Program Mission summarized as “Everything-as-a-Service Engineering” requires the Semantic (Web) Technology to enable self-management and to handle heterogeneity of information, technology capabilities and users.
-Learning outcomes of this course are assumed to be an input to several other courses of the WISE program (e.g., SOA and Cloud Computing; Design of Agent-Based Systems; Everything-to-Everything Interfaces; Big Data Engineering).
+Master Program on Web Intelligence and Service Engineering (WISE) and new International Master Program on Cognitive Computing and Collective Intelligence (COIN) are natural places for such course because these Programs’ Mission summarized as “Everything-as-a-Service Engineering” (including Deep Learning, Big Data analytics and Web-based Cognitive Computing capabilities as services) requires the Semantic (Web) Technology to enable self-management and to handle heterogeneity of information, technology capabilities and users.
+Learning outcomes of this course are assumed to be an input to several other courses of the WISE and COIN programs (e.g., Deep Learning for Cognitive Computing, SOA and Cloud Computing; Design of Agent-Based Systems; Collective Intelligence and Agent Technology; Interface of Things; Big Data Engineering and others).

 Among other Master programs the closest one is Data Analysis (or similar) program as the course provides the framework and advertises tools for machine-processable data in the Web.